Prashanth2Github/DataNest-Backend/README.md

 # DataNest Backend

-This project is a prototype backend system for **DataNest**, a fictional SaaS startup building analytics dashboards for small businesses.
-It is developed as part of the **XTechOn Backend Developer Intern Assignment**.
+This project is a prototype backend system for DataNest, a fictional SaaS startup building analytics dashboards for small businesses.
+It was developed as a personal project to showcase backend development skills**.

 ---